laravel/docs/eloquent.md

     $user->isDirty(); // false
     $user->isClean(); // true

 The `wasChanged` method determines if any attributes were changed when the model was last saved within the current request cycle.
-You may also pass an attribute name to see if a particular attribute was changed:
+If needed, you may pass an attribute name to see if a particular attribute was changed:

     $user = User::create([
         'first_name' => 'Taylor',